jenkinsci/datadog-plugin/README.md

 There are two ways to configure your plugin to submit data to Datadog:

 * **RECOMMENDED**: Using a DogStatsD server / Datadog Agent that acts as a forwarder between Jenkins and Datadog.
-  - Build Logs collection only works with a full Datadog Agent installed.
+  - Build Logs and Traces collection only works with a full Datadog Agent installed.
 * Sending data directly to Datadog through HTTP.
   - The HTTP client implementation used is blocking with a timeout duration of 1 minute.
 If there is a connection problem with Datadog, it may slow your Jenkins instance down.
+  - Traces collection is not available.

 The configuration can be done from the [plugin user interface](#plugin-user-interface) with a [Groovy script](#groovy-script), or through [environment variables](#environment-variables).